9 Ways to Involve Freeriders

 Freeriders tend to be passionate mountain bikers, and many spend a lot of time in local bike shops.
-Use these shops to get freeriders involved in your club.
+Use these shops to get freeriders involved.
 Put up flyers for meetings or better yet work to host club meetings or parties at a shop.

-8. Use Freeriders to Increase your Club's Membership
+8. Use Freeriders to Increase your Group's Membership

 While certainly not the rule, freeriders are often young.
 They may have a different perspective on what types of riding and social events will attract the public riding community.
 Pay attention: if a freerider suggests that your club's next fundraiser be a thumping techno dance party, perhaps they're onto something.